pingcap/docs-dm/en/enable-tls.md

 1. Configure the upstream database, enable the encryption support, and set the server certificate.
 For detailed operations, see [Using encrypted connections](https://dev.mysql.com/doc/refman/5.7/en/using-encrypted-connections.html).

-2. Set the MySQL Client Certificate in the source configuration file:
+2. Set the MySQL client certificate in the source configuration file:

     > **Note:**
     >